jagerber48/sciform/docs/source/format specification mini language.rst

 Details about the terms in the FSML are described below.

-.. list-table:: ``sciform`` Format Specification Mini Language Terms
+.. list-table:: :mod:`sciform` Format Specification Mini Language Terms
    :widths: 15 30
    :header-rows: 1